openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 `overruletime` is used to set the total duration to apply the setpoint temperature set in the setpoint channel before the thermostat returns to the setting from its mode.
 `heatingdemand` is a string indicating if the system is actively heating/cooling.
 This channel will have value Heating, Cooling or None.
-As an alternative to `heatingdemand` and for backward compatibility, the advanced channel `demand` is provided.
+As an alternative to `heatingdemand`, the advanced channel `demand` is provided.
 The value will be 1 for heating, -1 for cooling and 0 if not heating or cooling.
 `heatingdemand` and `demand` are read only channels.
 Note that cooling in NHC I is set by the binding, and will incorrectly show cooling demand when the system does not have cooling capabilities.